 - Does your audience live in Detroit, London – or both?!

 - What industry is your brand in?

-So When is the best time to post on social media?
+So When is the best time to post on various social media platforms?

 Chronological Order vs. Relevancy